The Speckled Band (play): Casting

 Conan Doyle hired an actor with a great deal of experience as Sherlock Holmes; H. A. Saintsbury had toured the Gillette play and was on the verge of his 1,000th performance in the role.
 Lyn Harding was cast to play Dr. Rylott and also direct the play, a decision Conan Doyle quickly came to regret.
 Over the course of many rehearsals, Harding slowly transformed the character into a more idiosyncratic character which infuriated Conan Doyle.
 Harding desired for Rylott to be more central to the story whereas Conan Doyle wanted less of his presence.
 J. M. Barrie was invited to view the rehearsals and provide an opinion as he was friends with both Harding and Conan Doyle.
 Harding's interpretation carried the day with Barrie saying "Let Harding have his own way."

 Production

 The play premiered on 4 June 1910.
 The play was an immediate success and Harding's performance was adored by critics.
 Proven wrong, Conan Doyle sent Harding a letter of congratulations.
 Over time, Conan Doyle came to appreciate Harding's performance.

 The snake used in performances was less appreciated.

-The Speckled Band ran for 169 performances at the Adelphi Theatre before enjoying a successful tour in England and the continent.
+The Speckled Band ran at the Adelphi Theatre until 6 August, after which it immediately transferred to the Globe Theatre to complete a run of 169 London performances, closing on 29 October.
+A British tour followed in the autumn of 1911 but the only actor from the original company to land a role was A. Corney Grain, now promoted from James B. Montague to play Holmes himself.
+Arthur Vezin, son of the American actor Hermann Vezin, was Watson.
+The characters Inspector Downing, Peters and Mrs. Soames appear to have been omitted on tour.

 Autumn of 1910 brought the production to Boston, Massachusetts and later New York City, New York with Harding continuing in as Rylott but Holmes recast with Charles Millward taking the role.